Skip to main content

 Vanishing Memories and Snake Obsessions

 Last Saturday I took my oldest daughter over to Almada (on the south side of Lisbon) to catch The Bad Guys 2 on the big screen.
 We actually saw the first one in theaters back in 2022, but she was only 5 at the time and, damn, kids' memories vanish fast!
 She didn't remember a single thing about it.
 Not one character.
 After this one wrapped, I asked her what she liked most and least.
 Her answer for "least"?
 Nothing.
 She enjoyed the whole ride.
 Her absolute favorite parts involved Mr. Snake, specifically when he was blinded by love.
 It was genuinely laugh-out-loud funny.
 I tried to gauge if she liked this more than K-Pop: Demon Hunters, and she claimed she preferred The Bad Guys 2.
-I'm not totally convinced, though; she keeps pestering me to print color pages of K-Pop groups for school.
+I'm not totally convinced, though; she keeps pestering me to print color pages of K-Pop characters for school.
 Sounds like peer pressure to me.
+From her school friends that is.

 Watch one of our favorite Mr. Snake moments below.